columbusjs/columbusjs.github.io/_posts/2020-03-18-martine-dowden.markdown

 ---
 date: 2020-03-18 19:00:00
 layout: post
-title: "📽 Mastering Shadow Dom [ONLINE ONLY]"
+title: "Mastering Shadow Dom [ONLINE ONLY]"
 speaker: "Martine Dowden"
+emoji: 📽
 ---

 Want to create components that work regardless of the front-end framework you are using?